-My frontier historical novel, Bozeman Paymaster: A Tale of the Fetterman Massacre, will be issued by Five Star Publishing in June 2022.
+My new frontier historical novel, Bozeman Paymaster: A Tale of the Fetterman Massacre, will be issued by Five Star Publishing in June 2022.
 I will post a prelude each month before that date to provide historical facts that occur before the story in the book begins.
-This is the second prelude.
+This is the third prelude.

 Henry B. Carrington